baldevpardeshi/table-map/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was maid in tailwind take clone from https://github.com/baldevpardeshi/table-map

+## For NPM packages
+npm install

 ## Available Scripts